P1nkyyyy/Countries-library/readme.md

 **https://p1nkyyyy.github.io/Countries-library/#<br />**

-### Tasks to complete

--See all countries from the API on the homepage ✔️<br />
+## App for all countries

+This was bigger project for me where i used API, SASS and vanila JavaScript

+### Everything this App can do:

--Search for a country using an input field ✔️<br />
+-Search for specific country
--Filter countries by region ✔️<br />
+-Filter countries by region
+-Dark/Light mode
--Click on a country to see more detailed information on a separate page ✔️<br />
+-After click on the specific country you will see more information about the country
--Toggle the color scheme between light and dark mode (optional) ✔️<br />
--Poupulation with correct format ✔️<br />

-**Repair**

--Complete the responsive (some flags dont work with responsive width) ✔️<br />
--Repair button for regions ✔️<br />
--Repair the nav ❌<br />
--Repair languages with comma ✔️<br />

 <img src="./images/countries-preview.png">